 • Being graceful in adversity: Getting it absolutely right the first time is rare.
 Therefore the author needs to be prepared for failing to meet his or her expectations from the book.
 And the expectations too must be realistic – perfection in any sphere of human activity is a mirage.
 Failure should be faced with grace and patience – and one has to learn the right lessons from the first book and come back with the second book.

-Interview with an author who explains his reasons to write and publish a book.
+- Interview with authors who explain their reasons to write and publish a book.